vignettes/prioritizr_explore.Rmd

 Strategy:

-1. Solve for add_max_utility_objective(budget = 0.1) to determine max relative targets for:
+to determine max relative targets for:add_max_features_objective(budget = 0.1)

 p01_diagnostics #View(p01_diagnostics)